jessica-14/Loan_Eligibility_Prediction/README.md

 ## Result

 The model achieves high accuracy in predicting loan eligibility based on the given dataset.
 Further optimizations can be done to improve performance.
-## Contact

-For any queries, reach out to:

-- Author: Jessica-14
-- GitHub: @jessica-14